Lambosaurus/hives-and-torches/systems/stats.md

 > ### Example
 > Upon taking a [wound](#Wounds) while already on `3` wounds, and character is given a mortal wound from the [wound table](#Wound-table).
 The DM elects to give him the "fractured bone" wound, causing the player be to permanently [crippled](#Crippled).
 >
-> This condition remains with the character for the remainder of the quest untill they return to their hometown.
+> This condition remains with the character for the remainder of the quest until they return to their hometown.
 After several days of expert care in the towns temple, the mortal wound is eventually cured.

 # Size